axaptional/electron-ipc/README.md

 By default, arguments will be atomized, making them fit into a single object.
 This transformation is made because Promises can only resolve to _one_ value.

-_Argument behavior customization has not been fully implemented yet._

 Refer to the following table to see which input arguments are transformed to which output arguments with the respective `args` option.